and the Greenway Foundation

 West Fest is an annual music festival successfully launched in 2012 by Greenway and other corporate leaders in the community to raise funds to support the Carroll County Chapter of the Boys & Girls Clubs.

-The two years’ events were a huge success, with the 2013 event’s record proceeds of nearly $100,000 going to support the local club chapter.
+The second years’ events were a huge success, bringing the event’s total proceeds to nearly $75,000 going to support the local club chapter.
 Check out the West Fest website for details of upcoming events.

 The ‘Do Right’ Scholarship